-Table 8 summarizes the traffic flows that are possible with each split tunnel configuration.
+Table 9 summarizes the traffic flows that are possible with each split tunnel configuration.
 Split tunneling options enable you to control the network traffic on the endpoint so that you can allow the needed connectivity to users while maintaining network security.

-Table 8: Split Tunneling Options Summary
+Table 9: Split Tunneling Options Summary

-SAM Terminal Services Virtual Desktops HTML5 Access Telnet/SSH Split Tunneling Choose the split-Disable ▼ VPN client options Route Precedence Should the precedence be given to existing endpoint routes or tunnel routes in case of an overlap?

-Tunnel routes (Applicable on Windows, MAC OSX, Linux) Tunnel routes with local subnet access (Applicable with Pulse on Windows, MAC OSX) Endpoint routes override connection policy enabled.
+Split Tunnel Settings Network Traffic Path Files Telnet/SSH Terminal Services Virtual Desktons HTML5 Access General Weh SAM Meetings All network Options Pulse Secure Client Settings traffic from the endpoint goes Split Tunneling Choose the split-tunneling mod through the Enable Disable VPN tunnel.
+Local networks VPN client options are not available.
+Route Precedence Pulse client Should the precedence be given to existing endpoint routes or tunnel routes in case of an overlap?
+Tunnel routes (Applicable on Windows, MAC OSX, Linux) users may Tunnel routes with local subnet access (Applicable with Pulse on Windows, MAC OSX) Endpoint routes choose to suspend the Pulse connection to allow local access if the Pulse connection set has the property Allow users to override connection policy enabled.
 VPN tunneling access control resource policies in effect for the user's role determine which IP resources the user can access.
 Split tunneling resource policies are not in effect with split tunneling disabled.
 This configuration provides the best security.
 However, the user has no access to local network resources.